“Look it’s a cormorant… or is that an Anhinga?”

 Besides the bill, there are other ways to determine if a bird is a cormorant or anhinga.
 Anhingas also have a slightly longer neck and tail feather than the Double-Breasted Cormorants we see here in SWFL.
 You’ll notice the tail feather of the Anhinga when they are in flight, it spreads out like a turkey tail feather, which is how they’ve also earned the nickname “water turkey.”

 Whether it’s a cormorant or anhinga, they both display similar behaviors after hunting for food in the water.
 You’ll see them perched along the shoreline with wings outstretched drying their feathers before taking flight.

 Unlike ducks and other “water birds,” anhinga/cormorant feathers don’t have the same oil texture, making their feathers less waterproof and heavier to fly with when wet.

 While this may seem like a limitation, having heavier feathers actually helps when hunting underwater.
-You’ll notice the Anhinga swims slowly with its head poking out of the water looking very much like a “water snake” – another fitting nickname.
+You’ll notice the Anhinga swims slowly with its head poking out of the water looking very much like a “water snake” or snake bird – another fitting nickname.

-One last identifier is how the two vary in their flight capabilities.
+One last identifier in the battle of anhinga vs. cormorant is how the two vary in their flight capabilities.
 Anhingas are able to soar through the sky, using a flapping motion in between soars to get where they want to fly.
 Whereas, cormorants are unable to soar, so you’ll see them flapping throughout the entire flight.
 This helps the cormorant more easily take flight from the ground vs. anhingas, which require a taller object to take off and soar through the sky.